kovacsikdev/tilegame/README.md

 The color scheme of the game is based on the theme set on your device.
 If your device is in dark mode, then the game will be in dark mode as well

 > Side note.
 React Native has a default text color for some of the text in the Alert box message that can't be changed.
-I had to edit this file - /android/app/src/main/res/values/styles.xml - to allow me to set the color of the text in the ALert box.
+I had to edit this file - /android/app/src/main/res/values/styles.xml - to allow me to set the color of the text in the Alert box.
 Extra information on this issue [https://github.com/facebook/react-native/issues/31345](https://github.com/facebook/react-native/issues/31345)

 #### LocalStorage